Hawaiian Bobtail Squid Facts

 No observer would consider the most noteworthy aspect of the Hawaiian Bobtail Squid to be its size.
-A typical mantle length remains less than 1.2 in (3 cm).
+That holds true because a typical mantle length among members of this incredible species remains less than 1.2 in (3 cm).

-Yet the most amazing fact about this species remains their symbiotic relationship with bioluminescent bacteria.
+Yet the most amazing fact about this species remains its symbiotic relationship with bioluminescent bacteria.
 The octopus must selectively acquire the symbiotic bacteria after birth.

-Species: E. scolopes
+- Species: E. scolopes

-Hawaiian Bobtail Squid Habitat, and Ecology
+Hawaiian Bobtail Squid Distribution, Habitat, and Ecology

-The fascinating and beautiful Hawaiian Bobtail Squid has a restricted habitat range.
-They only inhabit a specific portion of the central Pacific Ocean.
-This species principally occurs in the vicinity of the Hawaiian Islands, hence the common name.
-They appear in limited numbers around Midway Island, as well.
+This spectacular species principally occurs in the vicinity of the Hawaiian Islands, in the United States, hence the common name.
+However, it also appears in limited numbers around Midway Island, as well.